grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 ---
 title: Tempo in Grafana
+weight: 300
 ---

+# Tempo in Grafana

 [Grafana 7.4](https://grafana.com/grafana/download/7.4.5) and later have a built in Tempo datasource that can be used to query Tempo and visualize traces.
 This page describes the high-level features and their availability.
-It is recommended to use the latest versions for best compatibility and stability.
+Use the latest versions for best compatibility and stability.

 1. [View trace by ID](#view-trace-by-id)
 2. [Log Search](#log-search)